citines05/tmdb-api-chall/README.md

 - Downloaded the [TMDB Movie Dataset](https://www.kaggle.com/datasets/asaniczka/tmdb-movies-dataset-2023-930k-movies)
 - Cleaned and preprocessed the data by:
-  - Dropping irrelevant or null-heavy columns
+  - Dropping irrelevant or null-heavy columns:
-  - Filtering duplicates based on movie `id`
+  - Filtering duplicates based on movie `id`:
-  - Converting the `genres` column into a normalized many-to-many structure
+  - Converting the `genres` column into a normalized many-to-many structure:
 - Saved the cleaned dataset to `movies_clean.csv`
 - Created a normalized SQLite database using the cleaned dataset